Find out how your portfolios stack up

 |

 How do your portfolios stack up against your peers'?
-Learn what’s trending in the biannual report from Vanguard’s Portfolio Analytics and Consulting (PA&C) team.
-You can review the highlights of the midyear 2024 report here or download the full analysis.
+Learn what’s trending in the semiannual report from Vanguard’s Portfolio Analytics and Consulting (PA&C) team.
+You can review the highlights of the year-end 2024 report here or download the full analysis.

 Box and whiskers charts comparing equity styles for advisors in the first half of 2023 versus the first half of 2024.
 Advisors’ allocations towards growth equities remain steady while their benchmark-relative active risk continues to increase.